cta-wave/device-observation-framework/README.md

 For the camera/device set up:
 * The device needs to be in a light-controlled environment with no bright surrounding lights, and no glare or reflections on the device screen.
 * The device needs to be mounted on a stable stand/support.
 The camera needs mounting on a stable tripod with lens pointing directly at the device screen at a 90 degree angle.
 * The camera should be zoomed in to capture the display as large as possible whilst still containing all the screen image including the red edge markers.
-For longer screens try only include just the aera including the red edge markers but not the device.
-It is important to make is playback eara as big as possible to capture clear QR code.
-For smaller and loger devices it is recommended to zoom in as closly as possible and exclude part of the device edge to make the QR code bigger.
+For longer screens try only including just the the red edge markers but not the device.
+It is important to make is playback area as big as possible to capture clear QR code.
+For smaller and longer devices it is recommended to zoom in as closely as possible and exclude part of the device edge to make the QR code bigger.
 * The camera should be manually focused on the device screen to produce a sharp image.
 * The camera must be set to record at a minimum of 119 frames per second in full HD.
 * The device's screen brightness needs to be adjusted to be neither too bright nor too dim.
 Too dim and the QR code cannot be discerned.
 But too bright and the white will "bleed" and prevent the QR code being recognised.
 See below for some examples.
-* Depending on the device and sofware being used to run the tests, some device/software specific configuration may be required.
+* Depending on the device and software being used to run the tests, some device/software specific configuration may be required.
 For e.g. by default some browsers may add menu footers or headers that could partially obscure the QR codes.
 These will need to be set into e.g. a "full screen" mode.
-If any part of a QR code is obscured then the Observation Framework cannot operate.
+If any part of a QR code is obscured, then the Observation Framework cannot operate.

 Once the camera/device are set up, **DO NOT** change or alter settings during the recording.
-If changes are necessary then a new recording shall be taken.
+If changes are necessary, then a new recording shall be taken.

 Note: Minimizing time between the start of recording and when the pre-test QR code shows up helps Device Observation Framework to process faster and give test results quicker.